lfariabr/wedstack/_docs/notesWedstack.md

 - [ ] integrate on page navigation
 - [ ] quick refactoring of motherfucking purple, stakeholder asked to change

 ### SPRINT
-- [ ] buy domain, buy and configure server
-- [ ] configure container and deploy

 **v4.0.0** 🔸 - `feature/stripe` - create stripe integration / pix / commonwealth payid .. explore
 **v5.0.0** 🔸 - `feature/ux` - cool UX for received confirmation, maybe send a whatsapp message via API, or an email to the guest